mrmadcow/home-assistant.io/source/_integrations/flux.markdown

 During the day (in between `start_time` and `sunset_time`), it will fade the lights from the `start_colortemp` to the `sunset_colortemp`.
 After sunset (between `sunset_time` and `stop_time`), the lights will fade from the `sunset_colortemp` to the `stop_colortemp`.
 If the lights are still on after the `stop_time` it will continue to change the light to the `stop_colortemp` until the light is turned off.
 The fade effect is created by updating the lights periodically.

 The value of `sunset_time` is automatically calculated based on the location specified in your [Home Assistant configuration](/docs/configuration/basic).
+If no value for `start_time` is configured, the transition starts at the `sunrise_time` based on your location.

 The color temperature is specified in kelvin, and accepted values are between 1000 and 40000 kelvin.
 Lower values will seem more red, while higher will look more white.